ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 ## Introduction

 Clio's main software offering received a revamp in 2017.
-Our legacy application, now dubbed Old Clio, is a Rails application that relied on the Rails templating engine.
+Our legacy application, now dubbed Old Clio, is a Rails application that relied on a backend templating engine.
 The revamp, codenamed Apollo, is a single page application compiled together using Webpack.

 Our Production Engineering team have set up an automated system for building newer versions of Apollo.
 We use BuildKite as our continuous integration (CI) platform.
-The system is pretty slick: Whenever a developer checks code into our repository, a new build will be created and ran automatically, compiling together the source code and running tests as per dictated by our set up.
+The system is pretty slick: Whenever a developer checks code into our repository, a new build will be created and ran automatically, compiling together the source code and running tests as per dictated by our set-up.

-This process has served our developers well, and it has enabled "Single Click Shipping": Commit your code, wait for compilation, and press a single button to ship it.
+This process has served our developers well, and it has enabled "Single Click Shipping": Commit your code, wait for CI, and press a single button to ship it.
 However, as the size of Apollo grew, so too did the amount of time it took for it to be built on CI.
 Soon enough, we reached our tipping point.

 Before going any further, I would like to quickly mention who exactly we are.
 We are the Front End Infrastructure (FEI) team.
 Our mission is to create an amazing front-end development environment here at Clio.
 As a part of this mission, we are responsible for overseeing the usage and maintenance of various front-end technologies.